Houston Field House: Early history

-A month later, on November 12, 1949, the RPI Field House hosted its first event, an Interfraternity Ball, with music performed by Elliot Lawrence and his Orchestra.
+On October 13, 1949, Livingston W. Houston officially opened the building as the RPI Field House as part of a ceremony honoring the Institute's 125th anniversary.
+The following evening, Canadian Prime Minister Louis St. Laurent was the principal speaker at the convocation and was presented with an honorary degree by Houston; the event marked St. Laurent's first major speech in the United States.
+A month later, on November 12, 1949, the RPI Field House hosted its first event, an Interfraternity Ball, with music performed by Elliot Lawrence and his 16-piece orchestra.
 On December 3, 1949, the first sporting event in the Field House's history took place as RPI defeated the New York State Maritime Academy, 55–43, in basketball.

 A large impetus for the construction of the Field House was to create a home for the school's ice hockey team, which had played its first games in 1901 at Van Schaick Pond in nearby Cohoes, New York, and later played in various other locations in Cohoes and Albany, New York.
 From 1912 to 1938 (with the exception of 1937), the team played on an outdoor rink built every winter on campus along Sage Avenue, at the current location of Anderson Field.
 After the 1938 season, the team went into hiatus.
 Houston, an RPI alumnus who played hockey for RPI during his school years, originally sought to build the Field House as a means of returning hockey to campus.
 On January 10, 1950, the "Engineers" under head coach Ned Harkness played their first game at home since 1938, dropping an 8–2 contest to Middlebury.
 However, and possibly thanks to the construction of the Field House, Harkness would lead the Engineers to an NCAA championship only four years later in 1954.

 Two weeks after the first hockey game, the RPI Field House hosted its first commencement ceremony, on January 27, 1950.
 General Omar Bradley, the Chairman of the Joint Chiefs of Staff, gave the first commencement address.